-The X-CUBE-SPN17 software package expands STM32Cube functionality, and features:
+The X-CUBE-SPN16 software package extends STM32Cube functionality and features:

-- Sample application to drive a low voltage three phase brushless motor, managing an STSPIN233 (single driver) and an X-NUCLEO-IHM17M1 - Sample implementation available on the X-NUCLEO-IHM17M1 expansion board plugged on top of a NUCLEO-F030R8, NUCLEO-F103RB, NUCLEO-F302R8 or NUCLEO-F401RE board. - Timer to generate step clock and voltage reference - Management of parameters like minimum and maximum speed, direction etc. - GPIO, PWM and IRQ configuration - API function available to send any application command to the motor driver - User interface utility based on PC terminal to control the motor - Speed control through potentiometer - Motor control by user button - Easy portability across different MCU families, thanks to STM32Cube - Free, user-friendly license terms
+- Sample application to drive a three-phase brushless motor, managing a single driver (STSPIN830) and an STM32 Nucleo expansion board (X-NUCLEO-IHM16M1). - GPIO, PWM and IRQ configuration - API function available to send any application command to the motor driver - User interface utility based on PC terminal to control the motor - Speed control through potentiometer - Motor control by user button - Easy portability across different MCU families, thanks to STM32Cube - Free, user-friendly license terms

-To use the STSPIN233 driver library, first call its initialization function to:
+To use the STSPIN830 driver library, first call its initialization function to:

-- set up the required GPIOs to handle the bridges, enable the EN\FAULT and the STBY\RESET pins - set up the drivers - load the driver parameters with the values in "MC_SixStep_param.h" (acceleration, deceleration, minimum and maximum speed, starting Duty Cycle, PWM frequency, etc.).
+- set up the required GPIOs to handle the bridges, enable the EN/FAULT and the STBY/RESET pins - set up the drivers - load the driver parameters with the values in "MC_SixStep_param_Fxxx.h" (acceleration, deceleration, minimum and maximum speed, starting Duty Cycle, PWM frequency, etc.).

-You can easily modify the driver parameters in "MC_SixStep_param.h".
+You can easily modify the driver parameters in "MC_SixStep_param_Fxxx.h".

 The speed profile is completely handled by the microcontroller depending on the potentiometer setting.
-The 6-step algorithm is based on the 1-shunt current sensing mode and the sensorless algorithm for BEMF detection.
+The 6-step algorithm is based on the single shunt current sensing mode and the sensorless algorithm for BEMF detection.

-Motor activity is commanded differently, depending on workspace configuration:
+Motor activity is driven differently, depending on the workspace configuration:

-- configuration mode waits for the blue button event to start the motor and the black button to reset the firmware - comm mode enables communication via an external PC terminal - · demo mode starts and stop the motor automatically
+- configuration mode: waits for the blue button event to start the motor and the black button to reset the firmware - comm mode: enables communication via an external PC terminal

-A motion command can be stopped at any moment by pushing the user button, via the external PC terminal, or automatically.
+A motion command can be stopped at any moment by pushing the user button or via the external PC terminal.
 The firmware can be reset by pushing the reset button on the STM32 Nucleo development board.